github/docs/content/github/setting-up-and-managing-your-github-profile/personalizing-your-profile.md

 You can change the name that is displayed on your profile. {% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@2.17" %}This name may also be displayed next to comments you make on private repositories owned by an organization.
 For more information, see "[Managing the display of member names in your organization](/articles/managing-the-display-of-member-names-in-your-organization)."{% endif %}

-{{ site.data.reusables.user_settings.access_settings }}
+{% data reusables.user_settings.access_settings %}
 2. Under "Name", type the name you want to be displayed on your profile.
   ![Name field in profile settings](/assets/images/help/profile/name-field.png)

 ### Adding a bio to your profile

-Add a bio to your profile to share information about yourself with other {{ site.data.variables.product.product_name }} users.
+Add a bio to your profile to share information about yourself with other {% data variables.product.product_name %} users.
 With the help of [@mentions](/articles/basic-writing-and-formatting-syntax) and emoji, you can include information about where you currently or have previously worked, what type of work you do, or even what kind of coffee you drink.

 {% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@2.21" %}